NewChromantics/PopMovieTexture_Release/Readme.md

 + Can be used independently of unity with the C interface or as an osx framework (enquire for details)
 + Various image format support (GIF, TGA, PNG, BMP, PSD)
 + Realtime Window capture on windows & osx
++ Bink support on a per-contract basis ([contact for details](mailto:help@popmovie.xyz) for windows, PS4, OSX, ios & android.

 Android Features
 ---------------------------------------------